 The RN/NP must record details of each learning activity in the appropriate section of My learning.
 Learning activities are logged in five-minute increments.
 A total of 24 hours of learning must be logged in My learning, or the RN/NP will not be permitted to proceed to Step 5 of completing the summative evaluation.
+Those who do not currently have a licence to practice but apply or intend to apply to obtain a practicing licence must capture their learning in the Reinstatement module in the Alinity member portal.

-The RN/NP must record details of each learning activity, such as, the title of the article read, the date attended a workshop, or the name of the education session (e.g., conference/webinar/workshop, etc.) attended, and the amount of time it took to complete each learning activity.
+The RN/NP must record details of each learning activity such as the title of the article read, the date attended a workshop, or the name of the education session (e.g., conference/webinar/workshop, etc.) attended, and the amount of time it took to complete each learning activity.
 One learning hour is equal to one clock hour.
 There is no longer any distinction between formal and self-directed (informal) learning activities.